volodymyrkozlov/trading-data-manager/README.md

 The service consumes trading data and provides real-time statistical insights per symbol.
 It leverages an efficient data structure optimized for rapid data insertion and low-latency retrieval of analytical results. <br>

+## System requirements

+Java 24 must be installed on the machine where this application is running

 ## Build

 To build **trading-data-manager** service application, run the following command. <br>